MediaSavvy/MediaSavvy_Wiki/Wiki/Beginners-Guide-to-Piracy.md

 :::

 ::: details How can I download Adobe products?
-You can downlaod pre cracked adobe products from [M0nkrus](https://https://w14.monkrus.ws/) or crack them yourself using the guides [here](https://www.reddit.com/r/GenP/wiki/index/)
+You can download pre-cracked Adobe products from [M0nkrus](https://https://w14.monkrus.ws/) or crack them yourself using the guides [here](https://www.reddit.com/r/GenP/wiki/index/)
 :::

 ::: details What antivirus should I use?
-You really don't need anything other than Windows Defender and an occasional Malwarebytes scan, having other antiviruses is unecessary and bloatware.
+You really don't need anything other than Windows Defender and an occasional Malwarebytes scan, having other antiviruses is unnecessary and bloatware.
 :::

 ::: details How can I download images from ___ stock site for free?